wazuh/wazuh-documentation/source/pci-dss/system-inventory.rst

 System inventory
 ================

-Wazuh is able to gather information relevant to the monitored endpoint using the system inventory module.
-The information gathered for each endpoint includes hardware details, OS information, network details, and running processes.
-The agent runs periodic scans on the endpoint and sends the information gathered to the manager for updates on the appropriate system information.
+Wazuh  uses the system inventory module to gather information about a monitored endpoint.
+This information includes hardware details, OS information, network details, and running processes.
+The agent runs periodic scans on the endpoint and sends the information to the manager.
+The manager then updates the appropriate system information.
 See the :doc:`System inventory section </user-manual/capabilities/syscollector>` for more information about the system inventory module.

 The system inventory module helps to meet the following PCI DSS requirement:

 - **Requirement 2 - Apply Secure Configuration to All System Components**: Malicious individuals, both external and internal to an entity, often use default passwords and other vendor default settings to compromise systems.
 These passwords and settings are well known and are easily determined via public information.
 Applying secure configurations to system components reduces the means available to an attacker to compromise the system.
 Changing default passwords, removing unnecessary software, functions, and accounts, and disabling or removing unnecessary services all help to reduce the potential attack surface.

-The system inventory module of Wazuh help in achieving some of the objectives of this requirement by keeping an inventory of all endpoints and the processes/daemons running on them.
-The system inventory module will also get information about the endpoint hardware, OS, and network details.
-This will provide individuals in an organization with visibility into the PCI DSS relevant assets, their enabled network ports, and running processes/daemons.
+The system inventory module helps to achieve some of the objectives of this requirement.
+It keeps an inventory of all endpoints and the processes/daemons running on them.
+The system inventory module also gets information about the endpoint hardware, OS, and network details.
+This allows visibility into the PCI DSS relevant assets, enabled network ports, and running processes/daemons, to individuals in an organization.

 Use cases
 ---------